What OCSA Certification Confirms

 Badge entitlement:

-This badge confirms the operator has met OCSA’s essential criteria for fair and lawful prize competitions.
+This badge confirms that the operator has met OCSA’s foundational certification criteria.

 Level 2 — OCSA Silver

-Silver certification recognises operators who exceed baseline compliance and apply higher operational and transparency standards.
+Silver certification recognises operators that go beyond baseline alignment and demonstrate higher operational and transparency standards.

-• Full disclosure of vehicle condition, MOT, faults and mileage (where relevant)
+• full disclosure of vehicle condition, MOT status, faults, and mileage (where applicable)

 • proactive customer support